 Are you one of the many humans who travel with their dogs?
-If your pet is well-behaved, good with people and easygoing in new places, know that he or she is most welcome here in Annapolis.
+If your pet is well-behaved, good with people, and easygoing in new places, know that they are most welcome here in Annapolis.
 And with the dog days of summer approaching, it's the perfect time to plan a few days in Maryland's capital, mutt in tow.

 Safety tips for traveling dogs

-Owners, keep in mind, it's up to you to protect your pet from strangers.
-If you're not at the dog parks, keep your dog on leash, no matter how well-trained.
+Remember, it's up to you to protect your pet from strangers.
+If you're not at the dog parks, keep your dog on a leash, no matter how well-trained.

-For those of you who can't resist petting a dog, please ask the owner if it's all right before you reach out.
+For those who can't resist petting a dog, please ask the owner if it's all right before you reach out.
 Not all animals like to be touched.
 Watch the canine's signals.
-When a dog sniffs, it's his/her way of getting a background check on you.
+When a dog sniffs, it's their way of getting a background check on you.
 Dogs can sniff roughly 1000 times better than humans.
-Let the animal approach you, then pet under the chin, rather than over the head, which could be read as intimidating.
+Let the animal approach you, then pet it under the chin rather than over the head, which could be considered intimidating.

-Make sure to pack the usual dog food, treats, medicine and favorite toy.
-If you have the space, packing bedding and food bowls could make transitioning to a new place a bit easier for your pooch.
-And from the just-in-case-file, make sure your pet has an ID tag with your cell number and carry a recent photograph of the animal in your wallet.
+Pack the usual dog food, treats, medicine, and Fido's favorite toy.
+If you have the space, packing bedding and food bowls could make transitioning to a new place easier for your pup.
+And from the just-in-case file, ensure your pet has an ID tag with your cell number and carry a recent photograph of the animal on your phone.
 Always better to be safe than sorry.

-One more thing from the just-in-case file: you may want to add the Anne Arundel Veterinary Emergency Clinic 410-224-0331 to your list of contacts.
+One more thing from the just-in-case file: you may want to add the Anne Arundel Veterinary Emergency Clinic 410-224-0331 to your contacts list.
 They're open 24/7.

-Hope to see you and your favorite dog in Annapolis this summer.
+Hope to see you and your favorite dog in Annapolis & Anne Arundel County.